What Is a SIC Code? SIC Structure, Primary Code Rules & Extended SIC Segmentation

 Industry identification

-Organize customers and prospects by industry to support segmentation, reporting, and analysis.
+Organize customers and prospects by industry for segmentation, reporting, and analytics.

 Start with lookup: SIC Code Directory & Lookup.